What is application monitoring?

 Digital experience monitoring

 Originally called “end-user experience monitoring”, the term has been expanded to include the possibility of non-human components such as robots or software components interacting with an application's user interface.
-Digital experience monitoring thus monitors the interaction that each user, human and not, has with an application.
-It gathers metrics such as load time, response time, uptime, and downtime to understand how well an application interface performs for the end users.
+Digital experience monitoring thus monitors the interaction that each user, human and not, has with an application: it gathers performance metrics such as load time, response time, uptime, and downtime to provide real-time insights into how well an application interface performs understand how well an application interface performs and to identify and resolve performance issues before they impact users.
 Monitoring web applications is often synonymous with digital experience monitoring, as web-based applications focus on the final user experience.
 However, it is not exclusively for web applications.

-Application monitoring tools with digital experience monitoring may either make use of real-user data, gathered by actual users visiting the web interface or using the application on their computers, or may implement synthetic tests to emulate these users, thus integrating a form of synthetic monitoring.
+Application monitoring tools with digital experience monitoring may use real-user data collected through real-time monitoring of actual users interacting with the web interface or using the application on their computers, or may implement synthetic tests to emulate user requests, thus integrating a form of synthetic monitoring.
 Both are valuable data that make digital experience monitoring possible.

 Availability monitoring

-Availability monitoring is a subtype of application monitoring that only monitors the availability of the application and its dependencies.
-This includes the metrics of uptime, downtime and accessibility of all parts of an application.
+Availability monitoring is a subtype of application monitoring that focuses on identifying and resolving availability issues affecting an application and its dependencies.
+This includes the metrics of uptime, downtime and accessibility of all application components.

 Resource monitoring

-Resource usage is generally monitored in every monitoring aspect.
+Resource usage is typically monitored across all areas of monitoring.
 In this particular case, though, resource monitoring has a more granular approach, worrying about the resource utilization of each application in use.
-Not just to optimize performance, but to also optimize their usage and ensure that the applications have the necessary resources to efficiently run.
+This is not only to identify bottlenecks and optimize application health and performance, but also to ensure efficient resource usage and guarantee that software applications have the necessary resources to run effectively.
 It is often implemented in capacity planning to reduce costs if unused resources are found, or to guarantee application availability if resources are strained.

 Application security monitoring